3DEHRK/aig/README.md

+🎉✨🎮🌾🚂🧩🌟💫🛠️🎨🔥🌈🙂😍🤝👏🎵🍀

-# SFML Game Framework
+🌟🌟🌟  Welcome to the SFML Game Framework  🌟🌟🌟

-🌾🎮🚂🧩✨  A tiny playground for pixel games — built with C++ & SFML — you deserve some beauty!
+🚀 A tiny playground for pixel games — built with C++ & SFML — you deserve some beauty! 🚀

 🎨🌟 ✦ ✧ ✺ ✹ ✶  Let's make code lovely ✶ ✹ ✺ ✧ ✦ 🌟🎨